braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_purchases/prediction_analytics.md

 2. An estimate of how many users who wouldn't have actually purchased will be targeted in error<br><br>All machine learning models make errors.
 There may be users in your selection who have a high Purchase Likelihood Score but do not end up actually making a purchase.
 They would not make a purchase if you took no action.
 They will be targeted anyway, so this is an error or "false positive."
 The full width of this second progress bar represents the expected number of users who will not purchase, and the red portion is those who will be incorrectly targeted using the current slider position.

-Using this information, we encourage you to decide how many of the purchasers you want to capture, how many non-purchasers you want to target, and what the cost of errors is for your business.
+Using this information, we encourage you to decide how many of the purchasers you want to capture, how many non-purchasers you can accept being targeted, and what the cost of errors is for your business.
 If you are sending out a valuable promo, you may want to target only non-purchasers by favoring the left side of the chart.
 Or, you may want to encourage buyers who often purchase to do so again by selecting a swath of users that favors the right side of the chart.

 ## Purchase Correlation Table {#correlation_table}

-This analysis displays any user attributes or behaviors that are correlated with purchases in the historical Prediction Audience.
+This analysis displays user attributes or behaviors that are correlated with purchases in the Prediction Audience.
+The attributes assessed are Age, Country, Gender, and Language.
+Behaviors that are analyzed include sessions, purchases, total dollars spent, custom events, and campaigns & canvas steps received in the last 30 days.
 The tables are split into left and right for more and less likely to purchase, respectively.
 For each row, the ratio by which the users with the behavior or attribute in the left column are more or less likely to purchase is displayed in the right column.
 This number is the ratio of purchase likelihood of users with this behavior or attribute divided by the likelihood to purchase off the entire Prediction Audience.

 This table is updated only when the Prediction retrains and not when user Purchase Likelihood Scores are updated.